WeeraW/rails_template/Readme.md

 ## Preconfigurations
 - Default template is Slim
 - Guardfile
-- nginx.conf
-- Default web server is Puma and configurations
+- Default web server is Thin and configurations

 ## This version includes gems
 - Web servers